sysrobot/Computer-Fundamentals-Writeups/README.md

 ## Overview
-This repository is essentially my documented writeups of the practical/projects I have completed, from the book `"How Computers Really Work: A Hands-On Guide to the Inner Workings of the Machine"` which is as book that goes into the deep internal details of how a computer really works, from the lower level meaning of a computer and creating a 1-bit processor all the way to running low/high level code on a Raspberry PI (However, I will be emulating an ARM Processor using WSL Ubuntu.
+This repository documents my hands-on journey through:

+> *"How Computers Really Work: A Hands-On Guide to the Inner Workings of the Machine"*

+The focus is not just theory, but practical implementation—breaking down how computers function from first principles.

+Starting at the lowest level:
+- Understanding what a computer fundamentally is
+- Building up from logic gates → circuits → a 1-bit processor

+Progressing toward:
+- Executing low-level instructions
+- Running higher-level code on ARM architecture
+- & much more, including networking and so on.

+> Note: Instead of utilising a Raspberry PI (as I do not own one), I emulate an ARM processor using WSL (Ubuntu).

 ---
+## Purpose
+The goal of this repository is to build a deep, low-level understanding of how systems actually work.

+In offensive security, surface-level knowledge is a limitation.
+Real exploitation requires:
+- Understanding how memory is structured
+- How instructions are executed at the CPU level
+- How abstractions break down under the hood

+By working from first principles, I aim to:
+- Think beyond tools and scripts
+- Identify weaknesses at a fundamental level
+- Develop the ability to reason about systems, not just use them

+This is about building the mindset required to become effective in offensive security.

+---
 ## Documentation
-If you wish to have a look at all my projects, I will provide screenshots in the files for the dedicated project, alongside a writeup of how I done it and any mistakes I made, also with any deep thinking/processing that was required from me.
+Each project in this repository follows a structured approach:

+- **Writeups** — Clear breakdown of what was done and why
+- **Screenshots** — Supporting visual proof of progress and results
+- **Process** — Step-by-step execution and methodology
+- **Mistakes** — Failures, debugging, and corrections
+- **Thought Process** — Deeper reasoning behind decisions and solutions

+This is not just a collection of completed tasks,
+it is a record of learning, problem-solving, and understanding systems at a low level.

 ---
 <img width="378" height="500" alt="image" src="https://github.com/user-attachments/assets/eaa8e08a-294f-4f7b-ad79-3eada04ed402" />